SATURDAY JUNE 29 – 2 p.m. to 6 p.m. SUNDAY JUNE 30 – 2 p.m. to 4 p.m.

-Please bear in mind that THE SUBURBAN PLAYERS is an AMATEUR theatre club and as such there is NO REMUNERATION for anyone taking part in our productions.
-If selected, you will be expected to become a member of the club.
+Please bear in mind that THE SUBURBAN PLAYERS is an AMATEUR theatre club, and as such there is NO REMUNERATION for anyone taking part in our productions.
+If selected, you will be expected to become a member of the club, and pay the consequent membership fee.

 The weekend of March 10 – 11 we had the visit of two talented ladies from South Florida, USA: